tophefo/IpCamera/README.md

 **thresholdAudioAlarm**

-Most of the API cameras have a separate ON/OFF channel, but for cameras that use ffmpeg to create an Audio Alarm from a RTSP source this channel can be linked to a Switch and a Slider to this channel at the same time to have ON/OFF control as well as a slider to change the threshold.
+Most of the API cameras have a separate ON/OFF channel, but for non API cameras that use ffmpeg to create an Audio Alarm from a RTSP source, this channel can be linked to a Switch and a Slider.
+Linking both controls to this channel at the same time gives ON/OFF control as well as a slider to change the threshold.
 The value of the slider is the value in dB that is detected as no noise/alarm.
 Higher values are more sensitive and will trigger the Alarm with quieter noise.